How do I set up and print my own labels?

 Step 4: Print Your Labels

 Once you’ve finished designing and formatting your labels, it’s time to print!
 Carefully load your blank labels into your printer, ensuring that the paper is facing the correct way, and print!
+See our full list of printing tips.

 Loading the Paper